andrewisoko/contraband_game/README.md

 1) The sign up process creates username and code, mandatory for participating the game.

-2) Although there is no limit for the amount of accounts that can be created, only 4 accounts can partecipate.

-3) User credentials , generated username and code are stored in json files. *Highly advised to remember the generated credentials for the log in*.
+2) User credentials , generated username and code are stored in json files. *Highly advised to remember the generated credentials for the log in*.

+3) After signing up,  Run the program again, this time select "L" and add the nickname and code created during the sign up process.

+4) Although there is no limit for the amount of accounts that can be created, only 4 accounts can partecipate.

-4) The game (round according to the manga conventions) has no graphic interface. it requires simple inputs.
+5) The game (round according to the manga conventions) has no graphic interface. it requires simple inputs.

+6) The input amount of the user/smuggler is not visible, it will appear only after insert it.

 # Tests

 1) The tests are not found in the packages, if wanting to try the tests it is advised to download the entire repository.

 2) "pip install setuptools"

 3) It is recquired to activate the vritual environment to run the tests.

 4) Simply insert "pytest" on the terminal.